Bayesian Nonparametric Space Partitions: A Survey: Partition strategies

-\paragraph{Example 1: Classification tree for credit risk modeling.} Credit risk modeling task involves the risk assessment for $N$ people.
-Specifically, $\pmb{x}_n$ and $y_n$ respectively refer to the {attribute} and {credit risk level} of the $n$-th person.
-The block $\square_k$ may specify a rectangular box in the feature space as: [$20$, $25$] years old $\times$ [$\$2000$, $\$3000$] monthly expense $\times$ [$\$4000$, $\$4500$] monthly income.
-Individuals located in this $\square_k$ are assumed to follow the same categorical distribution in the risk levels and get the same risk label.

-\paragraph{Example 2: Relational modeling for link prediction.} Each data point of the relational modeling task refers to the linkage information of entities, with the value of the link (e.g. $R_{ij}$ between person $i$ and person $j$) as label.
-Each entity is associated with one latent covariate (e.g. uniformly distributed variable $u_i$ for person $i$).
-The feature information for $R_{ij}$ is thus a pair of random variables $[u_i, u_j]$, which concatenates the latent covariates of entities $i$ and $j$.
-The block is defined by community-by-community interactions and the links locating in the same block would follow the same Bernoulli distribution.

-\section{Partition Strategies}
+\section{Partition strategies}

-We summarize the partition strategies for BNSP into 5 categories and illustrate how they work in the 2-dimensional space using 7 strategies as examples in Figure~\ref{cutting_vis}.
-Before reviewing these existing partition strategies, we would like to introduce an important property `self-consistency' which underpins these BNSP processes.
+The partition strategies for BNSP models can be divided into 5 categories.
+Illustrations of particular implementations of these in 2-dimensional space are shown in Figure~\ref{cutting_vis}.
+A critical aspect underpinning BNSP processes is the concept of {\em self-consistency} of the process.
+We review this below.

-\textbf{Self-consistency} The main idea of self-consistency is to ensure that the probability of partition keeps invariant under the expansion or shrinkage of the space.
+\textbf{Self-consistency:} The main idea behind self-consistency is to ensure that the probability of any partition remains invariant under the expansion or shrinkage of the space.

-More formally, assume we have a partition $\boxplus_Y$ of a space $Y$ sampled from a BNSP.
-When restricting the BNSP process to a sub-space $X$, where $X \subset Y \in \mathcal{F}(\mathbb{R}^D)$ and $\mathcal{F}(\mathbb{R}^D)$ denotes the collection of all finite boxes in $\mathbb{R}^D$, the resulting partition of $\boxplus_Y$ restricted to $X$ should distribute as if it is generated through the BNSP process working directly on $X$.
-Figure~\ref{self_consistency:rbp} illustrates the self-consistency of the Rectangular Bounding Process (RBP)~\cite{NIPS2018_RBP}, which will be reviewed in detail later.
-A BNSP process is defined to be self-consistent if and only if the probability of a partition on $X$ equals to the sum of probabilities of all possible partitions extended to space $Y$, which can be denoted by $P^Y_\boxplus\left(\pi_{Y,X}^{-1}(\boxplus_X)\right) = P^X_\boxplus(\boxplus_X)$, where $\pi_{Y,X}$ denotes the restriction operator from $Y$ to $X$.
-For continuous spaces, these possible extensions are usually uncountably infinite.
+More formally, suppose we have a partition $\boxplus_Y$ of a space $Y$, generated from a BNSP process, where $Y \in \mathcal{F}(\mathbb{R}^D)$ denotes the set of all finite rectangular boxes in $\mathbb{R}^D$.
+When restricting the BNSP process to a sub-space $X$, where $X \subset Y$, the resulting partition of $\boxplus_Y$ restricted to $X$ should be distributed as if it were generated via the BNSP process working on $X$ directly.
+Figure~\ref{self_consistency:rbp} illustrates the self-consistency of the Rectangular Bounding Process (RBP)~\cite{NIPS2018_RBP}, which will be reviewed in detail below (Section \ref{sec:RBP}).
+A BNSP process is defined to be self-consistent if and only if the probability of a partition on $X$ equals the sum of probabilities of all possible partitions on $Y$ extended from the partition on $X$.
+Mathematically, this can be represented as $P^Y_\boxplus\left(\pi_{Y,X}^{-1}(\boxplus_X)\right) = P^X_\boxplus(\boxplus_X)$, where $\pi_{Y,X}$ denotes the restriction operator from $Y$ to $X$.
+For continuous spaces, the number of possible extensions is usually uncountably infinite.